sparanoid/almace-scaffolding/_app/_posts/note/2016-03-18-deployment-methods.md

 $ grunt deploy:rsync
 ```

-You can deploy it for specific environment, the following command will deploy your site to `beta` environment via `rsync` method you defined in `_deploy.yml`:
+You can deploy it for specific environments, the following command will deploy your site to `beta` environment via `rsync` method you defined in `_deploy.yml`:

 ```bash
 $ grunt deploy:rsync --env=beta